cpsc-5400-solutions/calcc/README.md

 - the _postamble_, which is just the stuff at the bottom
 - _idioms_, which are just little chunks of code that translate directly to something in the source

+When writing a compiler, you can expect to write a _lot_ of small classes and a bunch of long `if-else` and `switch-case` statements.

 One of the things I hope you get out of this assignment is being able to break down the input into little pieces and then translate each of those pieces into a little idiom of CIL in the output.

 ## The calculator language